Create a Bee-friendly Garden

 - 10 species of Australian bee are stingless

 - Male bees, called drones, are notoriously lazy

 - Size matters!
 The size of the bee determines which plants they visit and if they have the strength to open plants and feed on their nectar, or crawl inside the tiniest of spaces

 - Some plants, such as flax lilies, rely entirely on bees to survive.
 Without native bees to pollinate them they would not produce any seeds

 If you want to learn more and make a difference, why not take part in the annual Wild Pollinator Count?
-Taking place from 8th-15th April, the nationwide survey offers its participants the chance to make a difference to wild pollinator insect conservation in Australia by counting the wild pollinators in your local environment.
+Taking place from 8th-15th April 2018, the nationwide survey offers participants the chance to make a difference to wild pollinator insect conservation in Australia by counting the wild pollinators in your local environment.
 Visit www.wildpollinatorcount.com to find out more.